-- 1. Turn the air conditioning off. - Turn the heater on to the highest temperature and to the highest fan speed.
-Open the windows as necessary. - When it is safe to do so, pull off the road, shift to P (Park) or N (Neutral), and let the engine idle.
+- 1. Turn the air conditioning off. - 2.
+Turn the heater on to the highest temperature and to the highest fan speed.
+Open the windows as necessary. - When it is safe to do so, pull off the road, shift to P (Park) or N (Neutral) and let the engine idle.

-If the engine coolant temperature gauge is no longer in the overheated area or the engine coolant temperature warning light no longer displays, the vehicle can be driven.
+If the overheat warning no longer displays, the vehicle can be driven.
 Continue to drive the vehicle slowly for about 10 minutes.
-Keep a safe distance from the vehicle in front.
+Keep a safe vehicle distance from the vehicle in front.
 If the warning does not come back on, continue to drive normally and have the cooling system checked for proper fill and function.